was October 1992, and Jake was standing in my kitchen,

 met his cousin twice more, over the next few days.

-They both talked about what they were going to do.
+town.
+They both talked about what they were going

-DEA had grabbed him.
+the DEA had grabbed him.
 He'd cut a deal.
-Worn a wire
+Worn

-against Jake in exchange for a lesser charge.
-A state
+a wire against Jake in exchange for a lesser charge.

-charge.
-Karl's girlfriend had ratted on them, after
+A state charge.
+Karl's girlfriend had ratted on

 DEA called Jake in and told him all this and offered